bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

     GRUB_DISTRIBUTOR="Bedrock Linux 1.0beta2"

+If you see "splash" in any of the GRUB configuration lines, such as

+    GRUB_CMDLINE_LINUX_DDEFAULT="quiet splash"

+remove it, leaving something like:

+    GRUB_CMDLINE_LINUX_DDEFAULT="quiet"

-then run
+Finally, run

 - {class="rcmd"}
 - update-grub

+to have GRUB2 read and utilize the updated configuration.

-With syslinux or LILO, just edit the relevant lines to change the menu item to "Bedrock Linux 1.0beta2 Nyla" and add "rw init=/bedrock/sbin/brn" to the kernel line.
+With syslinux or LILO, just edit the relevant lines to change the menu item to "Bedrock Linux 1.0beta2 Nyla" and add "rw init=/bedrock/sbin/brn" to the kernel line, as well as ensure "splash" is unset.
 For example, with syslinux, an adjusted stanza may look like:

     LABEL nyla
         MENU LABEL Bedrock Linux 1.0beta2 nyla